Last Reviewed: 22/12/2020

 Ipswich Outdoor Group on Meetup

 The official IOG Meetup is entirely optional.
 All terms and conditions of signing up to Meetup are the individual IOG members’ choice and the IOG takes no responsibility, nor makes any recommendation of use of the Meetup service.
+Meetup has full responsibility for its platform.
 The IOG Meetup is used to publicly market the group and, generally, Meetup users are invited to join the main group as soon as possible, to find the latest details on members events.

 Ipswich Outdoor Group on WhatsApp

 The semi-official IOG WhatsApp group is entirely optional and is for both current and ex-members of the group and may contain ex-members whose subscriptions have lapsed.
 All terms and conditions of signing up to WhatsApp are the individual IOG members’ choice and the IOG takes no responsibility, nor makes any recommendation of use of the WhatsApp service.
+WhatsApp has full responsibility for its platform.
 Users of the IOG WhatsApp group must accept that their mobile phone number will be shared with all other members of that WhatsApp group, which is a consequence of how the WhatsApp group messaging system is designed.
 If you do not wish to share your mobile phone number with all other members of that group, please do not request access to the group.
-If you receive unwanted communications from another IOG member, the committee will do whatever it can to intervene.
+If you receive unwanted communications from another IOG member, please report it to the committee as soon as possible.